Castle Point Borough Council (22UE) - Regulatory Judgement: 29 April 2026

 How we reached our judgement

-As part of our planned regulatory inspection programme, we carried out an inspection of Castle Point BC to assess how well it is delivering the outcomes of the consumer standards.
-During the inspection we considered all four of the consumer standards: Neighbourhood and Community Standard, Safety and Quality Standard, Tenancy Standard, and the Transparency, Influence and Accountability Standard.
+We published a C4 regulatory judgement for Castle Point BC in December 2024 following an inspection to assess how well it was delivering the outcomes of the consumer standards, as part of our planned regulatory inspection programme.
+During the inspection we considered all four of the consumer standards: Neighbourhood and Community Standard, Safety and Quality Standard, Tenancy Standard and the Transparency, Influence and Accountability Standard.

 During the inspection we observed a cabinet meeting and a meeting between the council and its repairs and maintenance managing agent, South Essex Homes.
 We met with officers and elected members including the leader and deputy leader of the council, and the portfolio holder for housing.
 We also reviewed all the documents provided by Castle Point BC.